-Assignments are to be handed in before the beginning of class on the day they are due.
+Assignments are to be emailed to me or handed in before the beginning of class on the day they are due.
 Late assignments may be accepted under certain circumstances.
 If you are not able to hand in the assignments on time because of serious illness or other emergency, please send me an email as soon as possible and bring the documents such as a letter from your doctor to class.
-If you miss the deadline without excuses mentioned the above, it will lower your grade by one level every day $[ex) A \rightarrow A-/A- \rightarrow B+]$ and no assignment is accepted if the deadline is passed over 5 days ago.
+If you miss the deadline without excuses mentioned the above, it will lower your grade by one level every day [e.g. $A \rightarrow A - /A - \rightarrow B + ]$ and no assignment is accepted if the deadline is passed over 5 days.

-Ouizzes:
+Quizzes:

-There will be quizzes at the beginning of classes and there will be no make-up quizzes for latecomers or absenters.
+There will be quizzes at the beginning of classes occasionally and there will be no make-up quizzes for latecomers or absenters.
 There will be pop-up quizzes as well.